jakaspeh/jakaspeh.github.io/_posts/2016-02-22-packaged-task.md

 Temperature tomorrow revisited
 ------------------------------

-We will use a packaged task on the example from [the previous blog post](/blog/2016/02/futures.html).
+We will use a packaged task on the example from [the previous article](/blog/2016/02/futures.html).

 The story was: A couple, wife and husband, are going on a picnic tomorrow.
 The wife would like to know what will be the temperature of the weather.
 Therefore,